Explanation of Course Numbers

 ARAB 3901.
 Directed Projects.
 1-3 Credits.

 Individual advanced reading or research, to be arranged with a member of the faculty.
+Permission of the instructor and department required prior to enrollment.
 May be repeated for credit.
-Enrollment by permission of the instructor and department.

 ARAB 4001.
 Genres in Modern Arabic Literature.
 3 Credits.

-Historical development of short Arabic stories or short Arabic plays throughout the twentieth century.
-Prerequisite: ARAB 3301 or permission of instructor.
+Historical development of modern short Arabic stories or short Arabic plays throughout the twentieth and twenty-first centuries.
+Prerequisites: ARAB 3301 or permission of the instructor.

 ARAB 4002.
 Arabic Narratives Through the Ages.
 3 Credits.

-Reading and discussion of narratives, such as those found in stories of The Thousand and One Nights, or travel adventures, such as those of Ibn Battuta and his successors.
-Prerequisite: ARAB 3301 or permission of instructor.
+Reading and discussion of diachronic narratives in texts, such as those found in stories of The Thousand and One Nights, or travel adventures, such as those of Ibn Battuta and his successors.
+Prerequisites: ARAB 3301 or permission of the instructor.

 ARAB 4501.
 Arabic-English Translation.
 3 Credits.